Blockmandoo/Myndrios-Magic-System/classes.md

 Fire + Sword & Shields

+- **Description:** The Blaze Defender is a stalwart warrior who combines the resilience of a shield with the destructive power of Fire magic.
+Wielding a sword in one hand and a shield in the other, they embody both offense and defense, using their fiery abilities to protect allies while incinerating enemies.
+The Blaze Defender stands on the frontlines, using their shield to block attacks and their sword to strike down foes with searing flames.
+- **Abilities:**
+  - **Flame Strike:** The Blaze Defender slashes with their sword, igniting the blade with fire and delivering a powerful strike that sets enemies ablaze on contact.
+  - **Flaming Bulwark:** The Blaze Defender’s shield is enveloped in flames, absorbing incoming damage and scorching any enemy that strikes it in melee range.
+This ability increases their defensive capabilities while punishing close-range attackers.
+  - **Blazing Charge:** Charging forward with shield raised, the Blaze Defender plows through enemies, leaving a trail of fire in their wake.
+Enemies hit by the charge are knocked back and ignited.
+  - **Ember Guard:** The Blaze Defender raises their shield high, creating a protective barrier of fire around themselves and nearby allies.
+This ability reduces incoming damage while dealing fire damage to enemies who get too close.
+  - **Inferno Wall:** The ultimate ability, where the Blaze Defender slams their shield into the ground, creating a towering wall of flame that blocks enemies and deals continuous fire damage to those who try to pass through.
+This wall provides both protection and a fiery hazard on the battlefield.
+- **Combat Style:** Blaze Defenders excel in a balanced playstyle, combining fiery offense with rock-solid defense.
+They are built to withstand heavy damage while using their sword and shield to control the flow of combat, defending allies and punishing enemies with fire-infused strikes.
+Their ability to block and burn makes them ideal for holding strategic positions.
+- **Regard:** Blaze Defenders are highly respected for their ability to protect their comrades while bringing the heat of battle to their enemies.
+Viewed as guardians of both flame and fortitude, they are often revered for their bravery and unyielding presence on the battlefield.
+Many see them as the embodiment of both protection and destruction, standing as blazing bastions of war.

 <!-- Fire + Swords = Blazewarden -->

 ### Blazewarden

 Fire + Swords

+- **Description:** The Blazewarden is a fierce and disciplined warrior who wields the power of Fire through their swords.
+They specialize in powerful, controlled strikes that combine physical prowess with intense flames, using their blades to incinerate foes and dominate the battlefield.
+Known for their balance of offensive and defensive capabilities, Blazewardens excel in both single combat and group engagements.
+- **Abilities:**
+  - **Inferno Slash:** The Blazewarden performs a powerful sword strike imbued with fire, creating a wave of flames that scorches enemies in its path.
+This ability deals significant damage and can ignite multiple targets.
+  - **Flame Guard:** The Blazewarden envelops their sword in fire, creating a protective aura around themselves.
+This aura reduces incoming damage and burns any enemies who come too close.
+  - **Blazing Strike:** A swift, fiery attack that deals heavy damage to a single target and leaves them burning.
+The Blazewarden's strikes become more intense with each successive hit, increasing fire damage.
+  - **Scorched Earth:** The Blazewarden slams their sword into the ground, causing flames to erupt in a radius around them.
+This ability creates a dangerous zone of fire that deals continuous damage to enemies within it.
+  - **Infernal Wrath:** The ultimate ability, where the Blazewarden channels their fire magic into a series of devastating sword strikes.
+Each strike causes fiery explosions that deal massive damage and leave the battlefield scorched, creating a lasting area of fire.
+- **Combat Style:** Blazewardens are versatile melee fighters who combine fiery swordplay with solid defensive tactics.
+They are adept at dealing high burst damage while also using their flames to provide crowd control and area denial.
+Their combat style emphasizes powerful, precise strikes and the ability to control the flow of battle with their fire-infused attacks.
+- **Regard:** Blazewardens are admired for their skillful and destructive use of fire through their swords.
+They are seen as powerful and disciplined combatants, capable of both leading the charge and holding the line.
+Their combination of fire magic and swordsmanship makes them respected figures on the battlefield, embodying both the fury and control of flame.

 <!-- Fire + Tomes = Inferno Scholar -->